Calico Kittens and Cats: Everything You Need to Know About Calico Kittens

 Here are a few personality traits commonly associated with calico kittens:

 • Spunky and playful: Calico kittens are often described as having a feisty and spirited nature.
-They love to explore their environment and play with toys, making them lively companions.

 • Strong-willed: Calico cats are often described as having a mind of their own.
 They can be quite determined, whether it’s about meal times, play, or where they prefer to sleep.